Questions & Answers

 Could the negotiations between KCPP and Davidon have been conducted more openly?

 Keeping the talks, legal provisions, and architectural designs confidential between KCPP and Davidon, until buyer and seller were in agreement on all points, was the only way we could have reached a compromise that permanently protected all or most of Scott Ranch.
-This is how we were able to make progress in finding out what Davidon might agree to on numerous issues: the prices for all or part of the Scott Ranch property, the maximum number of houses that could be built, the interface between the residential project and the park land, who would pay for what, the timetable, the elements compatible with Sonoma County Parks, and much more.
+Only through this confidential process could we determine Davidon’s bottom line on key issues: the prices for all or part of the Scott Ranch property, the maximum number of houses that could be built, the interface between the residential project and the park land, who would pay for what, the timetable, the elements compatible with Sonoma County Parks, and much more.
 Now that we know what Davidon will agree to, the purchase and sale agreement will legally hold them to it.

 What is the timeline for review and approval of the proposed development plan put forth by KCPP and Davidon Homes?

 Project applications for Davidon’s home development and KCPP’s proposed park extension have been submitted to the City of Petaluma and are a matter of public record.
-A revised draft environmental impact report that will address the requirements set by the California Environmental Quality Act (CEQA) will be prepared for the revised project.
+A revised draft environmental impact report that will address the requirements set by the California Environmental Quality Act (CEQA) will be prepared by the City as the lead agency reviewing the revised project.
 We expect the review process to be completed sometime in 2019, but exact timelines will be set by the City.
 The public will be notified by the City throughout the process, and KCPP will also keep you informed.

 How can the public weigh in on the two proposed options for the Scott Ranch land?

-Democratically and financially, the community will decide what happens to this land – a 44-acre park with 28 houses built on the north side away from the creek, or a 58-acre park with no houses.
-In the end, if we don’t get City approval, Davidon Homes will still own the entire ranch, zoned for 28 to more than 100 homes, and would retain the right to pursue a larger development at a time of its choosing.
+Financially, the community will decide what happens to this land – a 44-acre park with 28 houses built on the north side away from the creek, or a 58-acre park with no houses.
+In the end, if we fall short of the full $11 million fundraising goal and the City denies approval of the new park and home development proposal, Davidon Homes will still own the entire ranch.
+Because the land is zoned for 28 to more than 100 homes, Davidon would retain the right to pursue a larger development at a time of its choosing.

 Could the City Council declare that no houses can be built anywhere on this land due to environmental problems?
 Can the City force Davidon to give up the land and donate it for open space and parkland?